 Our Accelerator Testbeds enable innovators to test, trial, pilot, and demonstrate their technologies within real-world environments with access to a range of conditions and settings while providing for legal and insurance considerations.
 We welcome innovators of any size, from start-ups, small and to mid-sized companies, to multinational, brand-name corporations.

-We have 40 trials completed, underway, or scheduled with a growing waitlist for 2023 deployments!
+We have 40 trials completed, underway, or scheduled with a growing waitlist for future deployments!

 Direct Investment, Seed funding, and financing Support

 Prototyping and Manufacturing

 Participation in CWA’s primary innovation programming - our Water Accelerator Testbeds and Open Innovation Challenges - is open to burgeoning and established companies alike.
 These programs are designed to elevate innovators by offering opportunities to gather feedback, test and trial technology, and connect with potential customers and end users.

 As we continue to evolve and develop new technologies that address specific needs in the marketplace, we're immensely grateful for our partnership with Cleveland Water Alliance.
 They've created an easy avenue not only for innovators to refine and demonstrate their technologies, but also for users to evaluate for themselves what's going to make a positive difference in their proccesses."

 - Andrew Luessenhop Regional Sales Manager In-Situ Environmental

 Our Water Accelerator Testbeds program currently features two distinct testbed environments in which innovators can trial, test, or demonstrate their technologies:

 Lead Service Line Research Facility